abstract-333/chat-api/README.md

 - **GitHub Actions**: Automated workflows for testing and formatting on each push and pull request.
 - **Docker & Docker Compose**: Containerization for easy setup and deployment.
 - **Makefile**: Simplifies common tasks such as setup, testing, and running the application.
-- **Optimized Docker Image**: Reduced FastAPI Docker image size from 700MB to 205MB by implementing multi-stage builds.
+- **Optimized Docker Image**: Reduced FastAPI Docker image size from 700MB to 205MB for development container and 185MB for production container by implementing multi-stage builds.

 **Note:** Each service (loggers, servers, app, storages) is configured in its own Docker Compose file.
 This modular setup ensures optimal performance and easier troubleshooting, reducing potential conflicts.